HomeResource Hub

 Salary

-Emergency Medical Technician (EMT)Provides basic emergency care, stabilizes patients, and transports them to medical facilities.Basic life support, calm under pressure, communicationEMT training program (120–150 hours) and state certification$48K - $82K
+Emergency Medical Technician (EMT)Provides basic emergency careBasic life support and has to be calm under pressureEMT training program (120–150 hours) and state certification$48K - $82K

-Emergency DispatcherAnswers 911 calls, dispatches emergency responders, and provides life-saving instructions over the phone.Clear communication, multitasking, composure under pressureHigh school diploma and dispatcher training with certification (varies by state)$49K - $76K
+Emergency DispatcherAnswers 911 calls and dispatches emergency respondersCommunication skills and ability to multitaskHigh school diploma and dispatcher training with certification (varies by state)$49K - $76K

 ?